sailGirish07/Todo_app/README.md

 Redux helps you manage the global state of your application in one central place, so multiple components can share and update data easily and predictably.

 (State Man.) -
-Process of handling and orgnizing the data that chnages over time .
+Process of handling and orgnizing the data that changes over time .

 # STORE
 A centralized store holds the whole state tree of your appli.